MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/put-apps-and-add-ons-on-sale.md

 **To schedule a sale**

 1. On the **Pricing and availability** page of an in-progress app or add-on submission, go to the **Sale pricing** section.
-2. Click **New sale**.
+2. Select **Show options**, and then select **New sale**.
-3. Enter the date and time for the start and end of the sale period.
-The times shown are in UTC.

-   > **Note**  For add-ons, you can't schedule sales that overlap with each other.

-4. Choose your sale price from the drop-down list.
-You can pick any price, including **Free**.
-5. If you'd like to enter custom prices for this sale, click **Show custom market pricing options**.
-You can set custom sale prices per market (or exclude specific markets from the sale) here.
-For more info, see [Define pricing and market selection](define-pricing-and-market-selection.md).
+3. The **Market selection** popup window will appear, allowing you to create a *market group* that will specify the market(s) in which the sale should be offered.
+You can click **Select all** to offer the sale to every market in which your app is available, select one individual market, or select multiple markets.
+You can optionally enter a name for your market group.
+When you’ve made your selections, click **Create**.
+(To edit the markets in the group later, click its name.)

+   > [!NOTE]
-    > **Note**  Market selections that you make in the **Sale pricing** section will not affect the markets in which the app is offered; these selections only determine whether a sale price is offered, and in which markets.
+   > Market selections that you make in the Sale pricing section will not affect the markets in which the app is offered; these selections only determine whether a sale price is offered, and in which markets.
 If you set sale pricing for a market in which your app is not available, this won't cause the app to become available in that market.

-6. Click **Done** to save the scheduled sale.
+4. Choose one of the following options to specify the type of discount:
+   - **Price**: Use this option to select a lower price tier at which your app will be offered.
+You can change the currency drop-down to select the price in whichever currency you prefer.
+(The price will be converted to the corresponding tier for each currency.
+For more info, see [Pricing](set-app-pricing-and-availability.md).)
+   - **Percentage**: Use this option to select the percentage for a discount that will be applied to your app.
+The same discount percentage is used for all currencies.
+5. In the **Offered to** row, choose one of the following options:
+   - **Everyone**: The sale will be offered to all customers.
+   - **Owners of**: The sale will be offered to customers who already own one of your apps.
+You’ll need to select one of your published apps from the drop-down that appears.
+   - **Flight group**: The sale will be offered to the people in the [flight group](package-flights.md#create-a-new-flight-group) you select.
+You must already have created the flight group in order to use this option.
+   - **Segment**: The sale will be offered to the people in the customer segment you select.
+You can use a  [segment that you have already created](create-customer-segments.md) here.
+You can also choose **First time payers** to offer the sale only to customers who have never purchased anything in the Store.
+We offer this segment here because we've found that after a customer makes their first Store purchase, they often continue to make more purchases, so this can be a great group to entice with sale pricing.
+6. Enter the date and time for the start and end of the sale period.
+Choose one of the following time zone options:
+   - **UTC**: The time you select will be Universal Coordinated Time (UTC) time, so that the sale occurs at the same time everywhere.
+   - **Local**: The time you select will be the used in each time zone associated with a market.
+(Note that for markets that include more than one time zone, only one time zone in that market will be used.
+For the United States, the Eastern time zone is used.)
-7. Click **Save** at the bottom of the **Pricing and availability** page, then click **Submit to the Store** from the submission overview.
+7. To schedule an additional sale, select **New sale**.
+Otherwise, select **Save** at the bottom of the **Pricing and availability page**, then select **Submit to the Store** from the submission overview.

+> [!NOTE]
-> **Note**  It's possible to select a price tier that is higher than your app's base price.
+> It's possible to select a price tier that is higher than your app's base price.
 However, sale pricing will only be shown to customers if the sale price is lower than the regular price of the app in that market.

-Selecting a price that is higher than your app's base price might be appropriate for your sale if you've already set custom prices in certain markets that are higher than your app's base price, and you want to temporarily lower the price in those markets (but the sale price is still higher than the app's base price).
+> Selecting a price that is higher than your app's base price might be appropriate for your sale if you've already set custom prices in certain markets that are higher than your app's base price, and you want to temporarily lower the price in those markets (but the sale price is still higher than the app's base price).
 If your selections would result in the price of the app being raised in a certain market, we won't show that (higher) price to customers in that market; they will continue to see the app at its previous (lower) price.
 We'll also show customers the lowest price available if you schedule separate overlapping sales with different prices.

 ## Changing or canceling a scheduled sale

 To revise or cancel a sale that you've previously scheduled for an app or add-on, you'll need to create a new submission and submit it to the Store.

 **To edit a scheduled sale**

+1. On the **Pricing and availability** page of an in-progress app or add-on submission, go to the **Sale Pricing** section.
+2. Find the sale that you want to update, then make your changes.
+3. Click **Save** at the bottom of the **Pricing and availability** page, then click **Submit to the Store** from the submission overview.

+After your submission goes through the certification process, the changes will take effect.

+> [!IMPORTANT]
+> If a sale has already started, you won't be able to edit the start date.
+While you can edit the end date, we recommend that you don't edit a sale to end sooner than its original end date.
+It can be frustrating to your potential customers if you end a sale before the date that was originally published (since customers see the scheduled end date when viewing your app's Store listing).

+ **To cancel a sale that hasn't started yet**

 1. On the **Pricing and availability** page of an in-progress app or add-on submission, go to the **Sale pricing** section.
-2. Find the sale that you want to update, then click its price to edit the sale.
-3. Make your changes and then click **Done**.
-4. Click **Save** at the bottom of the **Pricing and availability** page, then click **Submit to the Store** from the submission overview.

-After your submission goes through the certification process, the changes will take effect (even if the sale had already started).

-> **Tip**  You can reuse a completed sale in a new submission by editing its start and end dates.
-This is especially useful if you’ve configured a sale with complicated custom market pricing.

-**To cancel a scheduled sale**

-1. On the **Pricing and availability** page of an in-progress app or add-on submission, go to the **Sale pricing** section.
-2. Find the sale that you want to cancel and click **Delete** to remove it.
+2. Find the sale that you want to cancel and click **Remove**.
 3. Click **Save** at the bottom of the **Pricing and availability** page, then click **Submit to the Store** from the submission overview.

-As long as the sale hasn't started by the time the submission completes the certification process, the deleted sale won't run at all.
-If you delete a sale that has already ended, the sale will simply be removed from your **Pricing and availability** page.
+As long as the sale hasn't started by the time the new submission completes the certification process, the removed sale won't run at all.

-> **Important**   Since customers can see the scheduled end date when viewing your app's Store listing, we don't recommend deleting a sale after it's started.
-If you delete a sale that is already in progress, the sale will end when the submission completes the certification process, which can be frustrating to your potential customers.